 - PayPal is inoperable or banned in many developing countries.

 In contrast, Selz works everywhere.
 To collect payments on WordPress sites, simply install and configure the Selz eCommerce plugin.
 With their simple scripts, you can collect payments directly from Facebook, Pinterest and Twitter.

 The checkout process on WordPress is super cool.
 The buyer doesn’t even need to leave the page during transaction.
 Everything happens on the same page and the buyer receives the digital product via email as soon as the transaction goes through.
 All the buyer details are visible from the Selz account dashboard.
 You can even integrate it with Aweber or MailChimp to sync customer emails directly with your email list.
 Payments received on the Selz account can be directly withdrawn to your bank account or to PayPal.

-Google Wallet, a Google service, is primarily used by US bank account holders and it is acceptable on more than 160 countries.
+Google Pay, a Google service, is primarily used by US bank account holders and it is acceptable on more than 160 countries.
 Users can make peer-to-peer transfers via Smartphones.
 Google Wallet can be used by the buyer to pay on WordPress sites.
-Like PayPal, all one needs is an email id and a Google Wallet account.
+Like PayPal, all one needs is an email id and a Google Pay account.
 Some plugins to help with Google Wallet and WordPress integration are:

 - WP Invoice: A very useful plugin for freelancers.
 If you use WordPress to build client base or if you operate a WordPress-based client portal, this plugin is extremely useful.
 You can create, send and receive payments from within the WordPress dashboard.
 It supports Google Wallet, PayPal and Authorize.net.

 Apart from a charge of 2.9% per transaction for sending money using credit or debit card, there are no additional charges for setting up Google Wallet account, sending money, processing and receiving money.